caltechlibrary/foliage/docs/nitty.md

 </figure>

-### Case 4: moving the only item in a location to another location
+### Case 4: moving the last item a given location to another location

-Suppose an instance has two items in two different locations, and we move one of the items between the locations.
-This leaves the original location without any items.
+Suppose an instance has items in two different locations, and we move one of the items between the locations.
+Suppose the original location has no other items in it.
+The move leaves the original location without any items.
 Changes needed: item 1's location is changed to the new location and its holdings record reference is changed to the other holdings record (**h2**).
 Since holdings record **h1** no longer has any items attached to it, we delete that holdings record.

 <figure>
     <img width="500px" src="_static/media/foliage-change-case-4.svg">